Skip to contentSkip to navigation

 Capital

-It also aims to improve income generating opportunities for women and youth associated with Self Help Groups (SHGs) linked to the WASH supply chain.
+It also aimed to improve income generating opportunities for women and youth associated with Self Help Groups (SHGs) linked to the WASH supply chain.

 safe, equitable and sustainable water services at communities and healthcare centres levels.